tambrulee/portfolio_project/README.md

 #### Contact Page - Mobile Responsiveness
 <img src="assets/images/readme/code-testing/mobile_responsiveness_contacts.png">

+## Browser Testing

 ## GitHub

 ### Connecting to GitHub via VS Code

-- I downloaded GitHub Codespaces
+- I opted to download GitHub Codespaces for ease instead of pushing and pulling manually via the terminal
 - Once connected I could connect to my repositories in GitHub
 - I used the interactive panel to do my commits and to push my commits to Git Hub

 ### Deployment